Surrogacy Law By State

 Nebraska

 Nebraska law makes compensated surrogacy contracts unenforceable, but it declares that the biological father is the sole legal parent.
 Only uncompensated surrogacy is allowed but the underlying contract is void and unenforceable.
 Nebraska grants no pre-birth parentage orders.
-Post-birth orders are granted only when the surrogate is not compensated.
+A post birth order is granted only when the surrogate is not compensated.
 The surrogate is named on the birth certificate with the biological father, and then the couple must return to their home state to pursue a stepparent adoption for the intended mother.
 Only then will Nebraska amend the birth certificate.

 What are my options if I live in a state where surrogacy is illegal?